pritish31/pritish31/README.md

 - **Telecom Churn Analysis**: Implemented customer churn prediction models for a telecom company.

 ---
+### 📚 Research
+I have extensive research experience in electromagnetic engineering, specifically in broadband microstrip antennas, with 11 research papers published in reputed journals and conferences such as IEEE, Springer, and Science Direct.
+Highlights of my work include:

+[1] Pioneering a novel 120° Sectoral Microstrip Antenna design that doubled bandwidth compared to traditional CMSA designs.
+[2] Engineering gap-coupled variations of sectoral microstrip antennas to achieve bandwidths of up to 1,000 MHz with enhanced gain.
+[3] Co-authoring 11 research papers, including "Multi-Resonator Variations of 120° Sectoral Microstrip Antennas for Wider Bandwidth" (Springer) and "Gap-Coupled Variations of 120° Sectoral Shape Microstrip Antennas for Wideband Response" (IEEE Xplore).
+---

 ### 📫 Let's Connect!
 Feel free to reach out if you're looking for a collaborator, have a question, or just want to say hi.
 I'm always open to discussing new projects and ideas.